Kong/docs.konghq.com/app/konnect/getting-started/spec/service.md

 ## Upload a description

-Now that you have a Service set up, you can start filling out details about your API.
+Now that you have a service set up, you can start filling out details about your API.

 {% include_cached /md/konnect/dev-portal-description.md %}